EdwinVW/pitstop-engineering-workshop/README.md

 **Add reference to the infrastructure package**
 The CustomerEventHandler service will need to receive messages from the message-broker.
 I have created a nuget package (*Pitstop.Infrastructure*) that contains a library that will make it easy to implement this without any specific knowledge about RabbitMQ (the broker that is used in the solution).

 You need to add a reference to the *Pitstop.Infrastructure.Messaging* nuget package.
-The package is hosted in a private MyGet feed on the Internet.
-The location of the feed is specified in the nuget.config file in the solution, so it will automatically be resolved.

-Follow the following steps to add a reference to the package:
+Execute the following steps to add a reference to the package:

 1. Open the terminal window in Visual Studio Code using the *Terminal* menu.
 2. Type the following command in this window: `dotnet add package PitStop.Infrastructure.Messaging`.